 For Atlantic cod, however, the removal of six trawl pairs (out of 242) in four of which the Teleost apparently fished on aggregations missed by the Gadus Atlantica and vice versa for the other two, did result in a noticeable change in the trend.
-Before the removal of these pairs the flattening of the trend with the longer length-classes was less marked than with the other species.
+Before the removal of these pairs, the flattening of of the trend with the longer length classes was less marked than with the other species.
 The removal of these six pairs resulted in the curvature of the trend being more in concordance with the others.
-Further, initially, the trend seemed to fall well below 0.5, whereas with the removal of these pair, it appears to be tending towards 0.5.
-This comes about from the outlying and therefore removed Gadus Atlantica counts belonging more to the longer length-classes.
-It is believed that the removal of the six pairs was appropriate in generating the final estimates.
+Further, initially, the trend seemed to fall well below 0.5, whereas with the removal of these pairs, it appears to be tending towards 0.5.
+This comes about from the outlying and therefore removed Gadus Atlantica counts belonging more to the longer length classes.
+It is believed that the removal of the six pairs is appropriate in generating the final estimates.
 This is also supported by the numerical aspects presented below.

 There was no a priori information as to the functional form, if any, of the relationship between the ratio of the numbers caught (y) and their length (x).
-After a certain amount of trial and error, a relationship of the form:
+After a certain amount of trial and error, a relationship of the form fitted as was found to provide an excellent tracking of the data for all five species.
+It is noted that the above has a minimum $(=a(-b/c)^{b}e^{-b})$ when x = -b/c.
+The consequences of this will be discussed below.

-fitted as: